- Kidney stones are hard clumps of crystals that form in your kidneys.

 You might feel a gripping pain in your back, side, lower belly or groin.
 This pain is called renal colic.
 The pain of kidney stones can be severe and lead to you feeling sick or vomiting.

 If you have kidney stones, you may also:

-- have blood in their your urine
+- have blood in your urine

-- feel sick
+- feel nauseous

 - have a fever, hot and cold shivers or sweats